 Guitar virtuoso John Wedemeyer hails from Los Gatos, California and has made a big splash on the Las Vegas scene since arriving several years ago.
-He's currently the guitarist for the legendary Righteous Brothers and also holds down the guitar chair for Zeppelin USA.
-John has also backed headliners such as Clint Holmes, Susan Anton and Lucie Arnaz.
-John owns 3 Smith guitars: The Supernatural, Frontier and Riviera.
+He currently holds down the guitar chair for Zeppelin USA.
+John was formerly guitarist for the legendary Righteous Brothers for a five-year stint.
+Additionally he's backed headliners such as Clint Holmes, Susan Anton, and Lucie Arnaz.
+John owns three Neil Smith guitars: The Supernatural, Frontier, and Riviera.

 Veteran guitarist Bruce Rickerd has been touring, recording and performing professionally since the early '70s and has never lost his passion for music.
 Bruce performs nearly 500 shows a year with Mystère and still finds time to play with other musicians in the Las Vegas area.
 Bruce has been the only artist who has performed every single performance of Cirque du Soleil Mystère since its debut in December of 1993.
 This achievement earned him a Guinness World Record for "Most Theatrical Performances by a Musician (Male)".